-Capital and capital projections
+Capital projections

-The recognition and valuation bases for internal capital projections are the same as those used for regulatory solvency reporting and are consistent with the best-estimate assumptions and parameters used for the Business Plan best estimate financial forecasts, among others the yearly updated Macro Economic Scenario.
+The projection basis is consistent with the best-estimate assumptions and parameters used for the Business Plan best estimate financial forecasts, among others the yearly updated Macro Economic Scenario.
 Expected regulatory developments (like a decrease in Ultimate Forward Rate level) are included in the Capital projections.